Anupam-dagar/awesome-first-timers/README.md

 # awesome-first-timers

 This is a place to contribute if you are a first timer.
-Contains people present in the world of open source, check out some of the amazing users.
+Contains people present in the world of open source.

 ## Details